 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

 A westbound contraflow cycle lane is proposed on the section of Lever Street between Ironmonger Row and Bath Street.
 This is to improve cycle links in the area to contribute to the council’s goals to make cycling more accessible and safer for everyone.
-We would like to hear from local people about comments on these proposals.
+A public consultation for the proposals ran from Monday 10 February 2025 to Monday 3 March 2025.

 The following plans are proposed to accommodate this scheme: